 Purpose and size

-Prior to purchasing one, determine the purpose for which the bin will be used.
+Before purchasing one, determine the purpose for which the bin will be used.
 For instance, would you mainly utilize it to dispose of kitchen scraps?
-Alternatively, will it process weeds, grass clippings, and other garden waste as well?
-Will it be filled on a sporadic basis, with more material supplied on a periodic basis until it is complete?
-Or will it be inundated with content on a regular basis?
+Alternatively, will it process weeds, grass clippings, and other garden waste?
+Will it be filled on a sporadic basis, with more material supplied periodically until it is complete?
+Or will it be inundated with content regularly?

 For small yard